 Sometimes, even when you are talking, you may focus on the negatives.
 When what you say is constantly negative, it could leave your spouse feeling invalidated, disregarded, shamed, and insecure.
-They may even seek to withdraw from your presence, because they have experienced emotional and verbal abuse in the past.
-Remember, negative conversation is not just what you say but also the tone that you use.
+They may even seek to withdraw from your presence because they have experienced emotional and verbal abuse in the past.
+Remember, the negative conversation is not just what you say but also the tone that you use.

 Therapists and counselors are excellent at figuring out the root of the negative talk.
-Not only will you and your partner learn how to cope with the underlying issues, you also learn newer, more healthy patterns of speaking to each other.
+Not only will you and your partner learn how to cope with the underlying issues, but you also learn newer, more healthy patterns of speaking to each other.

 3. You’re Stuck On The Same Issues

 Is there something that comes up in conversation that you just don’t know how to get past?
 Unfortunately, this isn’t good.
 Having an issue that goes unsolved or disregarded leads to withdrawal.
 If it goes unresolved for too long, you’re going to start dancing around it, and that could lead to patterns that gridlock you.
 A therapist can help you navigate these deadlocked issues, so you can successfully resolve the conflict.